langlk/planning-fallacy-mobile/README.md

 ## Installation and Setup

-_You can get this app via Expo at [expo.io/@langlk/planning-fallacy](https://expo.io/@langlk/planning-fallacy).
+_You can get this app on Android via Expo at [expo.io/@langlk/planning-fallacy](https://expo.io/@langlk/planning-fallacy).
 To install on your own machine, follow the following steps:_

 * Clone this repository.
 * Run the following commands in the project root directory: